 Submitting this Denial of Release of Directory Information does not affect the release of directory information to Military Recruiters.
 In order to make all directory information about a student private to the public in general, including military recruiting officers, the parent/guardian or eligible student must complete the form below and also complete and submit a Denial of Release of Information to Military Recruiters (Appendix D).

-The designation of directory information about a student as private will remain in effect for the current school year only.
-Return completed and signed copy to the Building Principal or the Superintendent of Schools by .
+a student as private will remain in effect for the current copy to the Building Principal or the Superintendent of

-Signed Address

-(Parent/Guardian/Eligible Student)
+Signed(Parent/Guardian/Eligible Student) Address

 Date

 Student Affected Address

-School Currently Attending
+School Currently Attending: